nbuilding/N-lang-docs/docs/features/operators.md

 let val = 1 + 2 // 3
 ```

-When the inputs are floats it will return a float which is the mathematical addidtion of the two numbers:
+When the inputs are floats it will return a float which is the mathematical addition of the two numbers:
 ```js
 let val = 1.5 + 2.5 // 4.0
 ```